Backtesting The Pullback Strategy On SPY

 Setup 1: Buy SPY after a 1-day price decline

-In the first setup we will backtest what would have happened in case an investor only bought the SPY after the price closed lower with x% on any single trading day.
+In the first setup, we will backtest what would have happened in case an investor only bought the SPY after the price closed lower with x% on any single trading day.
 This position will then be closed after N trading days.

 Source: Backtest generated by the author with data from yahoo finance

-From the table here above we can see results of buying the SPY after it has declined for 2% on any single trading day.
+From the table here above, we can see results of buying the SPY after it has declined for 2% on any single trading day.
 If we would follow this strategy, and hold the investment for 6 days (see row 6 in the table), an investor would have made 178 trades of which 63% would have been profitable.
 On average, each trade would have yielded 0.85% and ended in a total ROI of 295%.

 Let's see what would have happened if we used the same trading setup, but this time we would require a stock price decline of 3% before initiating a trade.
 This gives the following result:

-From the table here above we can see results of buying the SPY after it has declined for 3% on any single trading day.
+From the table here above, we can see results of buying the SPY after it has declined for 3% on any single trading day.
 If we would follow this strategy, and hold the investment for only 2 days (see row 2 in the table), an investor would have made 77 trades of which 66% would have been profitable.
 On average, each trade would have yielded 1.21% and ended in a total ROI of 120%.

 While all the outcome would still have been profitable for each holding period, we can clearly see the total Net Profit has declined compared with the first backtest.